 After you create an Elastic Compute Service (ECS) instance, you can customize the instance by performing operations, such as installing software and deploying application environments, based on your business requirements and then create a custom image from the instance.
 Instances created from the custom image contain all of the customized items, which eliminates the need to configure these items for each new instance.
+This topic describes how to create a custom image from an existing instance.

 Sensitive data is deleted from the instance to enhance data security.